-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 I asked for some documentation since June, then.
 It took Nicole 90 minutes to send five screenshots of her phone.
 She was “blurring out names and curse words.”

 She sent call logs, where names can be swapped out.
-It appeared she called Naijana 11 times on July 21, two weeks after she stopped working at Protrump45.com.
+It appeared she called Naijana 11 times on July 21, two weeks after she stopped working at ProTrump45.com.

-One of the screenshots was a text exchange featuring comic book-level villainy, but no timestamps.
+One of the screenshots was a text exchange featuring comic-book-level villainy, but no timestamps.

 “Yall not slick.
 I’ve told yall this before stop using that fake alteration of my name,” Nicole wrote.